 On Friday, May 12, LSA won the kind of victory that makes us remember why our work is vitally needed.
 The Court of Civil Appeals ruled in our favor and restored a long standing legal principle in Alabama that low wage working people get to protect the first $1000 of income from garnishment.
 The Alabama Constitution has guaranteed the working poor that basic security for over a century, but for two years, LSA has been fighting adverse rulings that called this important right into question.

-Click here to read the full statement by Artur G. Davis, Executive Director, on this significant legal victory.
+Click here to read about this significant legal victory.

 Do you have questions about a legal issue?
 Please visit our legal help site for information about various legal issues you may be facing.

 According to statistics from the National Coalition Against Domestic Violence (NCADV), 1-in-3 women and 1-in-4 men are victims of domestic violence, demonstrating the need for awareness and advocacy.
 At LSA, we are offering hope to victims of Domestic Violence each and every day.